List of Orange Is the New Black characters: Season Three

+Season Four

 In the fourth season, Piper has allowed the incident with Stella to go to her head, and she has become arrogant and overconfident, hiring her new bunkmate Stephanie Hapakuka as muscle.
 As a result, when Maria Ruiz tries to persuade Piper to recruit some of her new Dominican friends into her business, Piper is rude to her.
 Angered, Maria starts a rival business that quickly outperforms Piper's.
 Faced with the loss of her business, Piper convinces the new guard captain Piscatella to let her start an anti-gang task force, but the women that gather at her meeting mistakenly assume that she wants to start a white supremacist group.
 During a meeting with one of the COs, the women bring the used panty businesses to his attention (after Piper tried to downplay it), resulting in Maria being caught and Piscatella stating that he would recommend that Maria gets three to five years added to her sentence.
 Despite her disgust with the white supremacist gang, she hangs out with them for protection from Maria's gang, but she is still kidnapped by Maria and branded with a swastika.
 She shows Red the brand while crying on her bed and later shows Nicky and Alex while smoking crack cocaine in the garden.
 While high, Piper discovers that Kubra sent Aydin to kill Alex and she killed him after he failed.
 Later, she was able to get her swastika altered into a window, with the help of Red, Norma, and Alex, and she apologizes to Alex for not believing her during the branding.
 After the incident, she and Alex start having sex again.
 Piper tries to convince Piscatella to stop the increasingly draconian treatment of the other inmates by the guards, and when he refuses, she joins the protest to include standing next to Blanca Flores on the cafeteria table.
 When Aydin's remains are found, she tries to prevent Alex from confessing to Aydin's murder.
 After Bayley accidentally kills Poussey, she runs into him in the hall while he is trying to go to Poussey's friends to apologize.
 She tells him to let them grieve and that she will let them know he is sorry in order to prevent him from going to their cell block.
 At the end of the season, she discovers that Alex has written several notes with Aydin's full name on it and spread it around the prison.
 She convinces her to gather them up so that they can burn them, but shortly after they throw them into a garbage can and set them on fire, women participating in the riot kick over the can, spreading the papers all over the floor.